 As with many other organisations in the not for profit industry, Safetynet Primary care is dependent on donations and grants.
-The board have considered the impact of COVID-19 and they believe that Safetynet Primary Care will continue in existence and funders have pledged their continued support.
+The board believe that Safetynet Primary Care will continue in existence and funders have pledged their continued support.
 The directors have reviewed all the relevant information and are confident the company will continue in operational existence for the foreseeable future.
 Consequently, the directors consider it appropriate to prepare the financial statements on a going concern basis.